-- 1. Print the enclosed applique template sheet and trace the applique shapes from the pattern sheet onto the paper side of the fusible webbing, leaving about 1⁄2 inch between each piece. - 2.
-Cut out the pieces roughly leaving about 1/4 inch of webbing around the tracing lines. - 3.
-Place the fusible webbing pieces onto the wrong side of chosen fabric then fuse for a few seconds with a dry iron. - 4.
-Cut out applique pieces neatly on the lines.
+- 1. Print the enclosed applique template sheet and trace the applique shape from the pattern sheet onto the paper side of the fusible webbing. - 2.
+Cut out the shape roughly leaving about 1/4 inch of webbing around the tracing lines. - 3.
+Place the fusible webbing piece onto the wrong side of chosen fabric then fuse for a few seconds with a dry iron. - 4.
+Cut out applique shape neatly on the lines. - 5.
+Peel off paper backing then position applique piece on project (webbing side down). - 6.
+When happy with the position place a press cloth over the design then fuse in place with an iron.